 Has the thought of creating a new immune health supplement line crossed your mind during these uncertain times?
 What about adding several well-formulated immune support products to your existing line?

 Regardless of whether you're a new brand owner or the leader of an established brand, consumer interest in boosting immune health is at a six-year high and there's no sign of that slowing down anytime soon.
-Capitalizing on trend is in the best interest of your brand and for consumers looking for high-quality supplements.
+Capitalizing on this trend is in the best interest of your brand and for consumers looking for high-quality supplements.

 But how do you do it?

-I've worked in the nutraceuticals industry for over 40 years and I've found there are 7 effective minerals for immune support.
+I've worked in the nutraceuticals industry for over 40 years and found there are 7 effective minerals for immune support.
 Adding one or a combination of them to your dietary supplement, in addition to working with an experienced contract manufacturer, may help position your brand for success in a very crowded and competitive marketplace.

 Who Needs Immune-Enhancing Mineral Supplements?

 Are mineral inadequacies for real?
 How common is it?
 Not as uncommon as people might think.
 Not getting enough minerals that keep the immune system functioning optimally is common worldwide, even in developed countries like the United States.
 The Linus Pauling Institute cites national surveys that show a high prevalence of micronutrient (such as magnesium) inadequacies in the American population due to poor diets.[i]

 Inadequate intake or malabsorption of minerals is especially prevalent in the elderly who may not eat a variety of food or have age-related digestive problems.
 In addition, various other factors can influence mineral insufficiency at different stages in life, requiring the need for mineral supplementation.